 - Ask your study abroad advisor if there are any scholarships specific to your major.

-- Check local organizations like Sons of Italy chapters, German clubs, Hispanic heritage groups, Chinese-American associations, etc. to see if they offer scholarships.
+- Check the local organizations in your city, like Sons of Italy chapters, German clubs, Hispanic heritage groups, and more to see if they offer or host any scholarships.

 The internet is an excellent resource for locating a large number of study abroad scholarships.
 Many of these scholarships will allow you to apply directly online; potentially, you can apply for dozens of scholarships in a few short hours.
 However, their one downfall is that a larger application pool will reduce your chances to be awarded aid, but remember, you have to be in it to win it!
 Here are some popular places to start:

 - Scholarship Portal: This website provides a comprehensive free search database system for scholarships available throughout Europe; you can search by region, country and discipline